 EFSA also identified microorganisms that pose safety risks.
 For example, Bacillus thuringiensis was excluded from the QPS list due to its potential to produce harmful toxins.
 Businesses working with Bacillus species should ensure that their products meet safety standards.

-The update also verifies the safety of microorganisms already on the QPS list.
+The update also verifies the safety of microorganisms that are already on the QPS list.
 Most previously approved taxonomic units remain on the list, offering stability for businesses using these microorganisms.

 How This Affects Your Business